NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 ```
 *[data/presets/example.json]()*

-As we can see, there's some settings set to value *null*.
+As we can see, there's some settings that are set to value *null*.
 This means that they are not covered by the 2nd layer, and they keep values from a previous, standard configuration.
 You can add any amount of layers, but in example there's only 2 present.

 **Full list of settings**:
 - fieldSize: list \[x, y\] which states the map size, e. g.
 [32, 64] will create a field with 32 tiles wide and 64 tiles tall